sonocotta/esparagus-media-center/README.md

 And LMS itself
 - Streams your local music and connects to all major online music providers (Spotify, Deezer, Tidal, Qobuz) using Logitech Media Server - a.k.a LMS with **multi-room** audio synchronization.
 - LMS can be extended by numerous plugins and can be controlled using a Web browser or dedicated applications (iPhone, Android).
-- It can also send audio to UPnP, Sonos, Chromecast and AirPlay speakers/devices.
+- It can also send audio to UPnP, Sonos, Chromecast, and AirPlay speakers/devices.

 All Esparagus boards are tested with [Squeezelite-ESP32](https://github.com/sle118/squeezelite-esp32) software.
-It can be flashed using nothing but web browser.
+It can be flashed using nothing but a web browser.
 You can use [Squeezelite-ESP32 installer](https://sle118.github.io/squeezelite-esp32-installer/) for that purpose.

 ### How to flash and configure